ocean-next/demo-compare-ssh-eNATL60-AVISO/Welcome.md

 run the cells in your Jupyter notebooks that create a Dask `Client` (these are already written for you).

 To get started, double click on the notebooks repository on the left, then on the `compute-and-plot-mean-std-ssh-eNATL60-BLBT02-vs-AVISO.ipynb`, and start running through the Jupyter notebook cells.
+(You can click on Run/Run All Cells to execute the entire notebook at once)

 ## Where is this running?